boc-tothefuture/openhab-jruby/docs/usage/misc/semantics.md

 | `point_type`     | Returns the sub-class of `Point` this Item is tagged with                                                                                                                                                                                             |
 | `property_type`  | Returns the sub-class of `Property` this Item is tagged with                                                                                                                                                                                          |

+Note: In openHAB 3.2, `Item#equipment` and `Item#location` will return itself instead of its parent equipment or location if it itself is an equipment or a location.
+This behavior changed in openHAB 3.3 to return its parent equipment/location or nil if none is found.

 ## Enumerable helper methods

 [Enumerable helper methods](https://www.rubydoc.info/gems/openhab-scripting/Enumerable)